NotRequiem/screenshare-tool/README.md

 This methodology consistently follows the approach of selecting the "strongest method" and subsequently developing patches to mitigate any bypasses that might compromise the effectiveness of the detection process.

 # Memory Scanner
-If anyone is interested, this is the external program coded to scan the memory of the necessary processes: [https://github.com/NotRequiem/memory-scanner](https://github.com/NotRequiem/memscanner)
+If anyone is interested, this is the external program made to scan the memory of the necessary processes: [https://github.com/NotRequiem/memory-scanner](https://github.com/NotRequiem/memscanner)

 # How to Build the project